lallaria/MultiworldGG/worlds/stardew_valley/docs/setup_en.md

 ### Multiplayer

-You cannot play an Archipelago Slot in multiplayer at the moment.
+You cannot play an MultiworldGG Slot in multiplayer at the moment.
 There are no short-term plans to support that feature.